Powers of Attorney Victoria

 What is a Power of Attorney?

-A Power of Attorney is an important legal document that can be made by anyone aged 18 and above who has decision making capacity.
-We can all experience illness or injury unexpectedly, and as a result, become unable to manage our own affairs.
-A Power of Attorney lets you choose someone you trust, called an Attorney to step in and make decisions on your behalf when you are unable to do so.
-You are able to limit the Attorney’s power to specific matters and elect when the Attorney’s powers commence should you chose to do so.
+A Power of Attorney is an important legal document that can be made by anyone aged 18 and above who has decision-making capacity.
+We can all experience illness or injury unexpectedly and as a result, become unable to manage our own affairs.
+A Power of Attorney lets you choose someone you trust (called an Attorney) to step in and make decisions on your behalf when you cannot do so.
+You can limit the Attorney’s power to specific matters and elect when the Attorney’s powers commence should you choose to do so.

 Book an appointment